-The school district offers to its students a flexible learning year program that provides instruction throughout the year on an extended year calendar, extended school day calendar, or both.
+The school district offers to its students a flexible learning year program that provides instruction throughout the year on an extended year calendar, extended school day calendar, or both through Wright Academy.
+Wright Academy is designed to facilitate the learning and progress of students toward graduation when the traditional high school program offered at DHS has not been effective.
 A student's participation in the program is optional.
-If a student participates in the program, the student may accelerate attainment of grade level requirements or graduation requirements.
 Students interested in participating in the flexible learning year program should contact their school counselor.